emmajanedrews/base-template/_posts/2017-12-01-gaining-a-new-perspective-on-the-home-buying-process-part-one.md

 **“Continually coming back to the goal made it crystal clear what we were trying to accomplish.”**

-We’ll keep you posted on the next steps of this transaction and relay some more first-hand knowledge on the subject.
+In the next part, we'll discuss what happens during the home inspection.
+[To watch the second video in this series, click here](/gaining-a-new-perspective-on-the-home-buying-process-part-two.html).
 In the meantime, if you have any questions or are looking to buy or sell a home, don’t hesitate to reach out to us.
 We’d love to help.